 5.4.1 General

-The N4 error handling and cause codes are defined in 3GPP TS 29.244 [3].
+N4 error handling and cause codes are defined in 3GPP TS 29.244 [2].

 The receipt of an N4 error may trigger error handling in SMF.
-The mapping table specifies causes mapping when an error received on N4 interface cannot be resolved by SMF and results in the SMF sending a 5GSM message to the UE.
+This subclause defines the mapping performed by the SMF between when an error received on N4 interface cannot be resolved by SMF and results in the SMF sending a 5GSM message to the UE.